-Economists have predicted that a leisurely 15-hour workweek awaits us in the future, with robots taking over the menial tasks so that we’ll be free to explore the more cognitively stimulating aspects of our jobs.
+Economists have predicted that a leisurely 15-hour workweek awaits us in the future, with robots taking over the mundane tasks so that we’ll be free to explore the more interesting aspects of our jobs.

-But the other reason that we find ourselves in disbelief at the idea of a leisurely (or stimulating) workweek is that the reality of our work is in stark contrast with these futuristic predictions.
+One reason we find ourselves in disbelief at the idea of a leisurely (or stimulating) workweek is that the reality of our work is in stark contrast with these futuristic predictions.

 It seems that robots haven’t freed us (yet!).

 But there is a silver lining.
-The process of data automation is a tried-and-tested solution to the anguishes of the modern data scientist.
-It might not solve all of our future work problems, but it does unlock the path to a more productive, streamlined, and profitable data operation.
+The process of data automation is a tried-and-tested solution for modern data scientists.
+And although it might not solve all of your future work problems, it can help you manage data in more efficient and profitable way.

-The process of data automation is similar to business process automation - you start with a clear strategy to guide you.
+The process of data automation is similar to business workflow automation - you start with a clear strategy to guide you.

 The strategy for automating your data operations has three crucial components:

-- Identification of problems.
+Identification of problems.
 Identify the major areas where your business could benefit from automation.
-Simply look at where data automation can be of relevant use.
 Ask yourself: where do your data operatives spend the majority of their time doing manual work?
 Which aspects of your data operations keep breaking down?
-Create a list of all the potential processes for improvement.
+Create a list of all the potential processes for optimization.

-- Prioritization.
-Use the amount of time wasted as a proxy for how important a process is.
-The more time consumed by manual labor, the greater the impact of automation will be on the bottomline.
+Prioritization.
+Use the amount of time wasted as a proxy for how important a process is and how it relates to your business initiatives.
+The more time consumed by manual labor, the greater the impact of automation will be on the bottom line.
 Make sure that you also consider how long it would take to automate a process.
-Quick wins are where it’s at, as they keep everyone’s morale up while the business owners see the value of automation.
+Quick wins keep everyone’s morale up while the business owners see the value of automation.

 How to automate reporting

-Data analysts spend a lot of time on reporting rather than the actual data analysis part of their work.
+Business users spend a lot of time on reporting rather than the actual data analysis part of their workload.
 That is, report generation represents a massive chunk of data analytics.

 This is because data analytics provides business-critical information, which needs to be delivered in timely updates to guarantee maximum impact for decision-makers.